bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 ## Dimension ##

-Dimension in the standards help define the frame shape of a military symbol.
+Dimension in the standard helps define the frame shape of a military symbol.
 Dimensions consist of multiple symbol sets.
 For example, the Air dimension contains the Air and Air Missile symbol sets, whose symbols are all drawn using the same frame shapes.
 Dimensions also define a set of Fields, data that helps map the generic Amplifiers list in the  Library element to dimension or battle space specific message/database fields.

 The Dimensions collection defines a set of Dimension elements, each of which encapsulates the standard's concept of a dimension or battle space characteristic.